Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: -Frege is hard to quantum automate

 Finally, let $i$ denote the particular index for which we have now derived that simultaneously $\langle v, w_i \rangle \in \bZ$ and $\langle v, w_i\rangle \neq 0$.
 By axiom ($\text{Ord}_8$), $\langle v, w_i\rangle^2 \geq 0$.
 Furthermore, it is easy to derive already in $\LA$ that for any field elements $a$ and $b$, if $a\neq 0$ and $b \neq 0$, then $ab \neq 0$ (this follows immediately from axioms LA3.a-d).
 Thus, by axiom ($\text{Ord}_1$), $\langle v, w_i\rangle^2 > 0$.
 Recall now that by axiom ($\text{Int}_6$) of $\LAQ$, every non-zero positive integer is greater or equal than $1$, so $\langle v, w_i\rangle^2 \geq 1$.
 Then, the Cauchy-Schwartz inequality from \Cref{lem:CS} gives us

 which together with transitivity (axiom $\text{Ord}_4$ together with $\text{Ord}_1$) yields the desired $1 \leq \langle v, v \rangle \cdot \langle w_i, w_i \rangle$. \end{proof}

 We are now ready to prove in $\LAQ$ that a correct certificate of injectivity implies the injectivity of $f_A$.
 Informally, we aim to prove that given a certificate of injectivity as in \Cref{def:cert-inj}, the function $f_A$ is injective.
+However \cref{lem:lwb-LAQ} only applies to the extension lattice $\Delta_q(A)$.
+Fortunately proving injectivity for $\Delta_q(A)$ is sufficient for inverting $f_A$.
 As before, we need to provide some additional objects together with the certificate to make sure $\LAQ$ can reason about this conditional implication and carry out the verification of the certificate.

-\begin{lemma}[Certificate-implies-injectivity in $\LAQ$] Let $A \in\mathbb{Z}^{m\times n}$, $B \in \bQ^{n\times n}$, $v_1 \in \bQ^n$, $c_{v_1} \in \bZ^m$, $v_2\in \bQ^n$, $c_{v_2} \in \bZ^m$, $\varepsilon_1 \in \bQ^n$, $\varepsilon_2 \in \bQ^n$, $W =[w_1|\dots|w_n]\in \mathbb{Q}^{m\times n}$, $c_{W} = [c_{w_1} \mid \dots \mid c_{w_n}] \in \mathbb{Z}^{m\times n}$, $W' \in \bQ^{m \times n}$ fulfilling the following conditions:
+\begin{lemma}[Certificate-implies-injectivity in $\LAQ$] Let $A \in\mathbb{Z}^{m\times m}$, $B \in \bQ^{m\times m}$, $v_1 \in \bQ^m$, $c_{v_1} \in \bZ^m$, $v_2\in \bQ^m$, $c_{v_2} \in \bZ^m$, $\varepsilon_1 \in \bQ^m$, $\varepsilon_2 \in \bQ^m$, $W =[w_1|\dots|w_m]\in \mathbb{Q}^{m\times m}$, $c_{W} = [c_{w_1} \mid \dots \mid c_{w_n}] \in \mathbb{Z}^{m\times m}$, $W' \in \bQ^{m \times m}$ fulfilling the following conditions:

-\begin{enumerate} \item the vector $v_1$ belongs to the lattice $\LL(A)$, $v_1 = Ac_{v_1}$; \item the vector $v_2$ belongs to the lattice $\LL(A)$, $v_2 = Ac_{v_2}$; \item the vectors $v_1$ and $v_2$ are distinct, $v_1 \neq v_2$; \item the vectors in $W$ belong to the dual lattice $\LL^*(A)$, $w_i = ABc_{w_i}$ for all $i \in [n]$; \item $(A^\intercal A)B = I_n$; \item the vectors in $W$ are linearly independent, $W'W^\intercal = I_n$; \item $\langle w_i, w_i \rangle < 1/400c^2nm$ for all $i \in[n]$; \item $\langle \varepsilon_2 - \varepsilon_1, \varepsilon_2 - \varepsilon_1 \rangle < 400c^2nm$. \end{enumerate}
+\begin{enumerate} \item the vector $v_1$ belongs to the lattice $\LL(A)$, $v_1 = Ac_{v_1}$; \item the vector $v_2$ belongs to the lattice $\LL(A)$, $v_2 = Ac_{v_2}$; \item the vectors $v_1$ and $v_2$ are distinct, $v_1 \neq v_2$; \item the vectors in $W$ belong to the dual lattice $\LL^*(A)$, $w_i = Bc_{w_i}$ for all $i \in [n]$; \item $(A^\intercal A)B = I_n$; \item the vectors in $W$ are linearly independent, $W'W^\intercal = I_n$; \item $\langle w_i, w_i \rangle < 1/400c^2nm$ for all $i \in[m]$; \item $\langle \varepsilon_2 - \varepsilon_1, \varepsilon_2 - \varepsilon_1 \rangle < 400c^2nm$. \end{enumerate}